hayes/altr/README.md

  * constructor: a function that takes an element and the contents of the specified attribute, and returns an update function.  the tag is responsible for updating its children.

 ### `altr.include(name, template)`
-make a template avaiable to include in any other template
+make a template available to include in any other template
  * name: the name of the template
  * template: the template string to be included